Kromster80/wr_toolkit/WR EditCar/Readme.txt

 Description:
-Edit car properties that stored in EditCar.car files of Mercedes-Benz World Racing, World Racing 2, Alarm For Cobra 11 games.
+Edit car properties that stored in EditCar.car files of Mercedes-Benz World Racing and World Racing 2 games.

 Usage:
 Open any EditCar.car file
-Define editing format (MBWR/WR2/AFC11)
+Enter password if prompted and press [OK] button Define editing format (MBWR/WR2/C11N)
 Edit values
+Define new password if needed or remove checkmark
 Save new EditCar.car file

 Notes: